Economy of Slovenia

-The economy of Slovenia is a developed economy, and the country enjoys a high level of prosperity and stability as well as above-average GDP per capita by purchasing power parity at 83% of the EU28 average in 2015.
-The nominal GDP in 2022 is 62.191 billion USD, nominal GDP per capita (GDP/pc) in 2022 is USD 29,469.
-The highest GDP/pc is in central Slovenia, where the capital city Ljubljana is located.
-It is part of the Western Slovenia statistical region, which has a higher GDP/pc than eastern Slovenia.
+The economy of Slovenia is a developed mixed economy.
+The country maintains a high quality of life and economic stability as well as above-average GDP-per-capita by purchasing power parity (PPP) at 91% of the EU average in 2023.
+The highest GDP-per-capita is in central Slovenia, around capital city Ljubljana.
+It is part of the Western Slovenia statistical region, which has a higher GDP-per-capita than eastern Slovenia.